sergiofgonzalez/nodejs-in-action/chapter35-behavioral-design-patterns/README.md

 #### Middleware in Express

 [Express](https://expressjs.com/) popularized the term middleware in Node.js and gave it an specific definition:
-> A *Middleware* represents a set of services, typically functions, that are organized in a pipeline and are responsible for processing incoming HTTP requests and relative responses.
+> A *Middleware* represents a set of services, typically functions, that are organized in a pipeline and are responsible for processing incoming HTTP requests and corresponding responses.

 In *Express*, the *Middleware* pattern is an effective strategy for allowing developers to easily create and distribute new features that can be easily added to an application, in a way that let the platform take a minimalist approach.